Interpreting the Hubble tension with a cascade decaying dark matter sector: Introduction

 Previously, altering the CDM component to reduce the Hubble tension has been studied in the literature.
 For the relativistic effect of non-CDM on $H_0$, refs. \cite{Blinov:2020uvz, deJesus:2022pux, daCosta:2023mow} have shown that Big Bang nucleosynthesis (BBN) limits prohibit a reduction of the tension down to $3\sigma$.
-For the late-time decay of DM into (dark) photons,\footnote{Late-time DM decaying into other SM particles has been used to explain the XENON1T anomaly \cite{Xu:2020qsy} and the recent neutrino event \cite{Kohri:2025bsn}.} refs.\cite{Vattis:2019efj,Pandey:2019plg,Clark:2020miy,FrancoAbellan:2021sxk,Simon:2022ftd,Alvi:2022aam,Xu:2023hkc} have shown that Planck data only allows a mild reduction on the tension.
-In this work, we investigate whether a CDDM with these two-fold effects can reduce the Hubble tension to $3\sigma$ or lower, without violating existing constraints.
+For the late-time decay of DM into (dark) photons, refs.\cite{Vattis:2019efj,Pandey:2019plg,Clark:2020miy,FrancoAbellan:2021sxk,Simon:2022ftd, Davari:2022uwd, Anchordoqui:2022gmw,Alvi:2022aam,McCarthy:2022gok,Xu:2023hkc} have shown that Planck data results in an even milder reduction of the tension.\footnote{Late-time DM decaying into other SM particles has been used to explain the XENON1T anomaly \cite{Xu:2020qsy} and the neutrino event \cite{Kohri:2025bsn}.} Specifically, we study the CDDM model different from these earlier studies with two main features: \begin{itemize} \item While contributing to the effective neutrino number, the DM energy density evolves non-trivially with redshift before the DM fluid becomes non-relativistic; \item The DM decays to neutrinos rather than the (dark) photons, which allows relatively smaller DM lifetime to trigger larger late-time effects. \end{itemize} These properties allow the CDDM model to achieve the largest possible value of $H_0$ within scenarios modifying the dark matter sector.

 The rest of this paper is structured as follows.
-Sec.\ref{model} is devoted to parametrize the CDDM, which differs from the existing studies in two key points: $(i)$ while contributing to the effective neutrino number $N_{\rm{eff}}$, the DM energy density evolves non-trivially with redshift before the DM fluid becomes non-relativistic, and $(ii)$ DM decaying to neutrinos rather than the (dark) photons allows relatively smaller DM lifetime to trigger larger late-time effect.
-We derive the relevant background and perturbation equations prepared for later numerical analysis.
-In Sec.\ref{MCMC} we carry out a Markov Chain Monte Carlo (MCMC) analysis of CDDM model to the latest data sets, showing a reduction of the tension down to $3.2\sigma$.
-In Sec.\ref{cons} we place Big Bang Nucleosynthesis (BBN) limits from the early Universe, and neutrino flux bounds and limits on matter power spectra from the late Universe, respectively, illustrating that resolving the tension at $3.2\sigma$ is compatible with these constraints.
+Sec.\ref{model} discusses how to parametrize the CDDM, where the relevant background and perturbation equations prepared for later numerical analysis are presented.
+Sec.\ref{MCMC} carries out a Markov Chain Monte Carlo (MCMC) analysis of the CDDM model to the latest datasets including the DESI BAO, showing the dependences of numerical results especially $H_0$ on the \textbf{local $H_0$ prior} and parameter priors.
+Sec.\ref{cons} is devoted to the BBN limits from the early Universe, neutrino flux and structure formation constraint from the late Universe, respectively, illustrating that the parameter regions favored by the cosmological datasets are compatible with these constraints.
 Finally, we conclude in Sec.\ref{con}.